Skip to main content

 OpenTelemetry compatibility

 Spans are standard OpenTelemetry.
-Kensa annotates them with kensa.span.kind, kensa.tool.name, and kensa.llm.provider / kensa.llm.model attributes, and reads cost and token counts from LLM spans.
-Anything that emits OTLP can be exported and imported with --from otlp.
+Kensa annotates them with kensa.span.kind, kensa.tool.name, and kensa.llm.provider / kensa.llm.model attributes. record_llm_call also emits standard GenAI attributes. operation_name defaults to chat and accepts embeddings, generate_content, or text_completion; use span_kind=SpanKind.INTERNAL for an in-process model.
+Anything that emits OTLP can be imported with --from otlp.